International-Meme-Fund/imf-docs/docs/tokenomics.md

 - **Aligned with Usage** – More borrowing = more revenue = stronger cartel = more lending
 - **Credible Collateral** – $IMF isn’t just influence.
 We’re underwriters of the underworld.

 If you want your token listed, you don’t write a proposal.
-You [buy $IMF](https://dexscreener.com/ethereum/0x59d813c1d0266278e2f5f146c0e222a6cfea83df){: target="_blank"}, hold it, signal, and raid the vault.
+You [buy $IMF](https://dexscreener.com/ethereum/0x59d813c1d0266278e2f5f146c0e222a6cfea83df){: target="_blank"}, post it as collateral, signal allegiance, and raid the vault.
 This isn’t just corruption.
 It’s coordinated corruption.

 ## Token supply breakdown